Exploring Cross-model Neuronal Correlations in the Context of Predicting Model Performance and Generalizability: Empirical Results

-The proposed correlation metric was also investigated on large neural networks such as ResNet \cite{resnet} and DenseNet \cite{densenet}.
-ResNet, short for Residual Network, is a deep neural network architecture that leverages residual blocks and skip connections to enhance training efficiency and performance.
-The variants of ResNet include ResNet-18, ResNet-34, ResNet-50, ResNet-101, and ResNet-152 \cite{resnet}.
-DenseNet, short for Dense Convolutional Network, is a deep neural network architecture that leverages dense connections between layers to promote feature reuse and efficient gradient flow, resulting in compact models that excel in various computer vision tasks.
-The architecture has several variants, namely DenseNet-121, DenseNet-161, DenseNet-169, and DenseNet-201 \cite{densenet}.
-For both cases, we utilized the pretrained weights on ImageNet \cite{imagenet} as our baselines.
+The proposed correlation metric was investigated on large neural networks such as ResNet \cite{resnet}, DenseNet \cite{densenet}, and EfficientNet \cite{tan2019efficientnet}.
+For all cases, we utilized the pretrained weights on ImageNet \cite{imagenet} as our baselines.
 We limited our analysis to just 10 test data points sampled from the validation set of ImageNet due to the time and space complexities inherent in our methodology.
-Since investigating the correlation on all of the neurons in all layers was not possible, we focused our analysis solely on the initial output of the fourth layer for all ResNets and the primary output of the third transition layer for all DenseNets.
+Since investigating the correlation on all of the neurons in all layers was not possible, we focused our analysis solely on the initial output of the fourth layer for all ResNets, the primary output of the third transition layer for all DenseNets, and output of the third stage for all EfficientNets.
 A point to be highlighted is that assessing the correlation metric on the final layers often yields superior accuracy compared to other layers, given that these layers encapsulate more profound and meaningful representations.
-Considering the absolute values of the correlations, the results shown in Table \ref{table:resnet} suggest that the most similar networks to ResNet-18, ResNet-34, ResNet-50, ResNet-101, and ResNet-152 are ResNet-34, ResNet-18, ResNet-101, ResNet-152, and ResNet-101 respectively.
-As demonstrated in Table \ref{table:densenet}, DenseNet-169, DenseNet-169, DenseNet-201, and DenseNet-169 have the most similarities to DenseNet-121, DenseNet-161, DenseNet-169, and DenseNet-201.
+The results shown in Table \ref{table:resnet} suggest that the most similar networks to ResNet-18, ResNet-34, ResNet-50, ResNet-101, and ResNet-152 are ResNet-34, ResNet-18, ResNet-34, ResNet-34, and ResNet-34 respectively.
+As demonstrated in Table \ref{table:densenet}, DenseNet-161, DenseNet-121, DenseNet-201, and DenseNet-121 have the most similarities to DenseNet-121, DenseNet-161, DenseNet-169, and DenseNet-201.
+Similarly, Table \ref{table:efficientnet} shows high correlation between adjacent scales of EfficientNet.
 This pattern illustrates that networks with roughly the same number of layers often exhibit more profound partial correlations, serving as a validation of the effectiveness of our proposed correlation metric.
-Furthermore, deeper neural networks exhibit greater robustness against adversarial attacks.
-Thus, our findings further reveal that a stronger correlation with a robust model correlates with higher robustness.